 - Given the global political inertia in reducing emissions, more work needs to be done on adaptation to climate change, here and overseas.
 Australia should be open to substantially supporting our neighbours in the Asia-Pacific region who will suffer some of the most extreme effects of climate change despite contributing very little to greenhouse gas emissions.

-- Given the global political inertia in achieving prevention, more work needs to be done on adaptation and mitigation to climate change.
-We would fund more research into the specifics of how climate change is likely to damage various sectors of the economy and the environment.
-We would fund greatly increased research into geoengineering – with the caveat that we would unequivocally oppose any attempt to conduct large geoengineering experiments or interventions until very thorough research had been complete on the safety, costs, side effects and alternatives.
+- Our commitment to increasing research funding extends to research into the specifics of how climate change is likely to damage various sectors of the economy and the environment.
+This should include increased research into geoengineering — large scale climate modification.
+We unequivocally oppose conducting any large geoengineering interventions until very thorough research is complete on the risks and alternatives.